opendistro-for-elasticsearch/deprecated-security-ssl/README.md

 ##Pre-Installation
 ###Check Release Integrity

-You **must** verify the integrity of the downloaded files.
+You **must** verify the integrity of the [downloaded file](https://oss.sonatype.org/content/repositories/releases/com/floragunn/search-guard-ssl/2.1.0.1/).
 We provide PGP signatures for every release file.
 This signature should be matched against the KEYS file.
 We also provide MD5 and SHA-1 checksums for every release file.
 After you download the file, you should calculate a checksum for your download, and make sure it is the same as ours.
 [Here](http://www.openoffice.org/download/checksums.html) and [here](https://www.apache.org/info/verification.html) are some tips how to verify the pgp signatures.

 ##Installation
 Install it like any other Elasticsearch plugin